princomp/princomp.github.io/source/projects/fighting_game/description.md

 #### Challenge

-In short:
+##### In short
-~

 You will be adding four additional methods into the `Fighter` class you constructed in phase 1, then implementing a program to construct a `Fighter` object based on the _validated_ input given by the user.

-In more details:
+##### In more details

-~ First, download the Project 2 Phase 2 Template: [LINK HERE]
+First, download the Project 2 Phase 2 Template: [LINK HERE]

 _**(Note: You must use the template to complete this project unless you got a perfect score on Phase 1)**_